harryjubb/pdbtools/README.md

 # PDBTools #

-Tool(s) for cleaning PDB files for structural bioinformatics analysis.
+Tool(s) for cleaning, munging and analysing PDB files for structural bioinformatics analysis.